Overtime (sports network): Overtime Elite

 Overtime launched the Overtime Elite professional basketball league in 2021 for high school basketball players and international players between the ages of 16–19.
 Players receive a minimum salary of $100,000 annually, a signing bonus, and shares in Overtime's larger business.
 The company provides health and disability insurance and sets aside $100,000 in college scholarship money for each player if they decide not to pursue professional basketball afterwards.

 Overtime Elite built a 103,000 square-foot facility in Atlanta where players train, study, and compete.
 Athletes participate in an academic program featuring a 4:1 student-teacher ratio and a curriculum offering traditional high school subjects alongside life skill-related subjects in financial literacy, social media and other media training, and mental health and wellness.

 Overtime Elite consists of 27 players divided into three teams who compete against each other and prep and postgraduate opponents.
-The three teams play in a playoffs and finals in March.
+The three teams play in a playoff and finals in March.

 In April 2021, Overtime Elite hired former NBA player, University of Connecticut head coach, and NCAA Champion Kevin Ollie as its first head coach and head of player development.

 In May 2021, Overtime Elite announced the signings of Matt and Ryan Bewley, the first prep underclassmen to sign contracts with an American professional basketball league.
 The league also signed Dominican guard Jean Montero in June 2021 as its first international player and 16-year-old Jalen Lewis, the youngest American professional basketball player in history, in July 2021.

 In September 2021, Overtime Elite announced an exclusive partnership with Topps to create basketball trading cards on Overtime Elite athletes, marking the return of Topps to basketball trading cards.

 In October 2021, Overtime Elite announced Gatorade as a brand partner.

 In July 2022, Pau Gasol joined the Overtime Elite board.

 OT7

-Overtime launched OT7, a low-contact, seven-on-seven American football league with Cam Newton, in 2022.
+Overtime launched OT7, a low-contact, seven-on-seven American football league with Cam Newton, in June 2022.
 The first OT7 season was held in June 2022 in Las Vegas, Nevada.
 The first season featured 18 seven-on-seven teams from around the U.S. Participants included top-ranked quarterbacks Malachi Nelson, Dante Moore, Nico Iamaleava, and Jaden Rashada.
 Over 100 Power Five recruits participated in the first season.
 The South Florida Express defeated Cam Newton's C1N in the OT7 finals.

 In its second season, OT7 expanded to add four divisional events in Baltimore, Orlando, Austin and Phoenix.
 In March 2024, it announced a partnership with the NFL to stream the games on NFL Media properties.